-Foraminal stenosis can occur at any level of the spine, and there can be several contributing causes.
+Foraminal stenosis can occur at any level of the spine and there can be several contributing causes.
 In most cases, the narrowing of the spaces between the vertebrae can be traced back to the common underlying cause known as aging.
-While aging and the spinal deterioration that accompanies it are unavoidable, the damage that the spine sustains as the body gets older can be exacerbated by excess body weight.
+While aging and the spinal deterioration that accompanies it are unavoidable, the damage that the spine sustains as the body gets older can be worsened by excess body weight.

-Damaged intervertebral discs and foraminal stenosis
+Damaged spinal discs and foraminal stenosis

 The acceleration of osteoarthritis